Devil: Gnosticism

 [held that] the Old Testament was a scandal to the faithful ... and ... accounted for it by postulating [that Jehovah was] a secondary deity, a demiurgus, who was god, in a sense, but not the supreme God; he was just, rigidly just, he had his good qualities, but he was not the good god, who was Father of Our Lord Jesus Christ.

 John Arendzen (1909) in the Catholic Encyclopedia (1913) mentions that Eusebius accused Apelles, the 2nd-century AD Gnostic, of considering the Inspirer of Old Testament prophecies to be not a god, but an evil angel.
 These writings commonly refer to the Creator of the material world as "a demiurgus" to distinguish him from the One true God.
 Some texts, such as the Apocryphon of John and On the Origin of the World, not only demonized the Creator God but also called him by the name of the devil in some Jewish writings, Samael.

 Islam

+Iblīs while he is still a beautiful angel called ʿAzāzīl.
+The darker color of his appearance denotes his impending fall, while he still carries the wings of an angel and wears the contemporary ‘angelic hairstyle,’.

+The angels honor the newly created Adam, however Iblis refuses and turns from an angel into a demon.
+During the process, his wings burn up, horns grow out of his head, and his body transforms into disfigurative proportions.
+Painting from a illustrated subsection containing Bal'ami's Persian rendition of the Annals in a much larger Herat manuscript.

+Adam is created and the angels are commanded to prostrate themselves before him.
 Iblis (top right on the picture) refuses to prostrate before the newly created Adam from a Persian miniature.

+Islamic miniature of Iblis (top-left), in the form of a demon, tempts the Quraysh leaders discussing the second pledge at al-Aqabah and the anti-Islamic zealot spying on them, in an attempt to stop the mission of the prophet Muhammad and the spread of Islam.

+Iblis (centre-right), in the form of an hell-angel, guards the entrance to the paradisical garden, in order to prevent those who succumb to earthly urges from entering.

 In Islam, the principle of evil is expressed by two terms referring to the same entity: Shaitan (meaning astray, distant or devil) and Iblis.
 Iblis is the proper name of the devil representing the characteristics of evil.
 According to the Quran, Iblis is "one of the jinn", which can refer to all sorts of invisible beings, including angels, demons, spirits, and devils.
 The early-Modern scholar Mahmud al-Alusi (1802 – 29 July 1854 CE) summarizes viewpoints regarding the nature of the Devil prevailing throughout pre-Modern times: